scalameta/metals/docs/build-tools/sbt.md

 command (id: `build.connect`) command to tell Metals to establish a connection with the Bloop build server.

+## sbt Build Server

+As of sbt 1.4.1, Metals has integrated support for the sbt BSP server.
+If you'd like to use the sbt server as an alternative to Bloop (which is the default), then at any time while in an sbt workspace you can choose to switch in multiple ways.

+_Note_: that if you are unfamiliar with the differences that the different build servers may offer, then simply stick with the default (Bloop), which is has great integrated stable support in Metals.

+### Generating a `.bsp/sbt.json` file if one doesn't exist

+More than likely if you're using sbt >= 1.4.1, you'll have already see this file exist.
+However, if you're in a fresh workspace or it doesn't exist for some reason, you can execute a `metals.generate-bsp-config` command via the command palette, which will automatically detect that you're in a sbt workspace and generate the necessary file.
+After the file generation, Metals will then automatically connect to sbt.
+From this point on, you'll be using sbt instead of Bloop as your build server.

+### Connect to sbt build server

+If your workspace already has a `.bsp/sbt.json` file, then you can switch from using Bloop to sbt as a build server by executing a `metals.bsp-switch` command from the command palette.
+This command will recognize the `.bsp/sbt.json` file, and then connect to the sbt build server.
+After the connection is made, you'll be using sbt instead of Bloop as your build server.

+### Switching back to Bloop

+If you'd like to switch back to using Bloop as your build server, there are multiple ways for you to do this.

+1. Using the same `metals.bsp-switch` command as up above, and select "bloop".
+2. Use the `metals.reset-choice` functionality and choose to reset the "Build Server Selection".
+Then follow this with the `metals.build-restart` command which will disconnect you from the sbt build server, and then connect you back to the default Bloop server.

 ## Troubleshooting

 Before reporting an issue, check if your problem is solved with one of the